kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 	C. The central medullary chemoreceptors are sensitive to hypoxaemia
 	D. The central medullary chemoreceptors are sensitive to hypercapnia
 	E. The central medullary chemoreceptors are sensitive to changes in H+

-#### Answer: E. The central medullary chemoreceptors are sensitive to changes in H+ - ?
+#### Answer: E. The central medullary chemoreceptors are sensitive to changes in H+ - *FALSE* = C. The central medullary chemoreceptors are sensitive to hypoxaemia - TRUE
+- Central Medullary Chemoreceptors are sensitive to changes in PCO2 via changes in H+ (pH)
+- Peripheral Chemoreceptors located in carotid and aortic bodies are sensitive to
+	1. Hypercapnia
+	2. Hypoxaemia
+	3. Acidaemia
+	4. Hyperkalaemia
+- Glomus cell (type I) senses these changes and feedback via Glossopharyngeal (IX) and Vagus (X)

 ### Q58
 Which of the following structures can be injured in _supracondylar fracture of the femur_?